Kidoz-SDK/android-ironsource-adapter/README.md

 # Android ironSource Adapter + Sample App

+The Kidoz ironSource Adapter SDK is built and tested with ironSource mediation v7.1.13.
+You should only use this version or above as it is the first stable custom mediation release.

 **General Notes and Prerequisites**<BR>

 The Kidoz ironSource Adapter offers support for the following ad types: